 The re-optimization step of the shifting bottleneck procedure may be regarded as a local search algorithm, where the neighborhood is defined by the set of all schedules that may be obtained by changing the job processing sequence on one machine only as discussed by Balas and Vazacopoulos (1998).
 Intrinsically, all local search algorithms visit one or several local optima on their trajectory, and their ultimate success depends crucially on their ability to escape from the neighborhood of the current local optimum with the hope of identifying a more promising part of the feasible region.
 This is often referred to as diversification while searching for the best solution in the current neighborhood is known as intensification.
 For diversification purposes, a powerful strategy and a recent trend in heuristic optimization is to combine several neighborhoods.
 If the diversification procedures in place do not allow us to escape from the region around the current local optimum given the current neighborhood definition, then switching to an alternate neighborhood definition may just achieve this goal.
 Motivated by this observation, and following suit with Balas and Vazacopoulos (1998) we replace the classical rescheduling step in the SB heuristic discussed in the preceding paragraph by a local search algorithm.
 However, while Balas and Vazacopoulos (1998) employ a guided local search algorithm based on the concept of neighborhood trees for diversification purposes, we instead propose a tabu search algorithm.
-We also note that Balas and Vazacopoulos (1998) design a shifting bottleneck algorithm for $Jm//C{max}$ while we solve JS-TWT.
+We also note that Balas and Vazacopoulos (1998) design a shifting bottleneck algorithm for $Im//C{max}$ while we solve JS-TWT.

-From a practical point of view, JS-TWT is a substantially harder problem to solve compared to the classical job shop scheduling problem $Jm//C{max}$ .
+From a practical point of view, JS-TWT is a substantially harder problem to solve compared to the classical job shop scheduling problem $Jm//C{max}$.
 However, in both problems the concept of a critical path plays a fundamental role.
-In $Jm//C{max}$ , the objective is to minimize the length of the longest path from a dummy source node S to a dummy sink node T, while in JS-TWT the objective is a function of n critical paths from S to $V_i$ , j = 1, ..., n.
+In $Jm//C{max}$, the objective is to minimize the length of the longest path from a dummy source node S to a dummy sink node T, while in JS-TWT the objective is a function of n critical paths from S to V_j , j = 1, ..., n.
 (See Figure 1.)
 Therefore, local search algorithms or metaheuristics designed for JS-TWT generally rely on neighborhoods originally proposed for $Jm//C{max}$ as pointed out in Section 1 while they take the necessary provisions to deal with the dependence of the objective on several critical paths with varying degrees of importance.
 The local search component based on tabu search incorporated into our SB algorithm features two contributions compared to the existing literature.
 First, we adapt a neighborhood generation mechanism proposed by Balas and Vazacopoulos (1998) for $Jm//C{max}$ to JS-TWT.
-This generalized interchange (GI) neighborhood generator reverses the directions of one or several disjunctive arcs on a given machine simultaneously, and thus is more general than the previous neighborhood definitions applied to JS-TWT.
+This neighborhood generator reverses the directions of one or several disjunctive arcs on a given machine simultaneously, and thus is more general than the previous neighborhood definitions applied to JS-TWT.
 Up to date, all neighborhood generators employed for JS-TWT reverse the direction of a single disjunctive arc by applying an adjacent pairwise interchange to the job processing sequence of one of the machines.
-Second, the multiple adjacent interchange (MAI) neighborhood generation scheme of Kreipl (2000) for JS-TWT, originally due to Suh (1988), is used together with the neighborhood described above after some improvements.
-Consequently, a degree of diversification is directly built into our neighborhood generation mechanism.
+Second, the neighborhood generation scheme of Kreipl (2000) for JS-TWT, originally due to Suh (1988), is used together with the neighborhood described above after some improvements.
+Thus, a degree of diversification is directly built into our neighborhood generation mechanism.
 Our main motivation here is that these two neighborhood generation schemes have complementary properties.
-The neighborhood generator by Balas and Vazacopoulos (1998) applies a general interchange procedure to the job processing sequence of one machine only while the neighborhood by Kreipl (2000) may apply up to three adjacent pairwise interchanges simultaneously, each to the job processing sequence of a distinct machine.
-Thus, these two neighborhoods complement each other and facilitate escaping from local optima during the tabu search algorithm presented next.
-We refer the interested reader to Bulbul (2010) where we discuss in significant detail how we adapt the original GI neighborhood to JS-TWT and present an enhancement to the MAI neighborhood for improved computational performance.
+The neighborhood generator by Balas and Vazacopoulos (1998) applies a general interchange procedure to the job processing sequence of one machine only while the neighborhood by Kreipl (2000) may apply several adjacent pairwise interchanges simultaneously, each to the job processing sequence of a distinct machine.